gulianis/Machine-Learning-Engineering-NanoDegree-Final-Project/README.md

   Project Description
   --------------------
     The point of the project is to see if it is possible to time market (S&P 500).
 A lot of famous investors advise to hold
     money in S&P over time to accumalte wealth.
-I wanted to see if Reinforcement Learning could be used to time the market and
+I wanted to see if Reinforcement Learning based on historical data could be
-    beat the S&P 500 index.
+    used to time the market and beat the S&P 500 index.
 Specifically I used the Q-learning Reinforcement Learning algorithm.
   -------------
   Prerequisites
   -------------